-With the beginning of the academic year, this is also a reminder to complete the Title IX training, which is located at https://learn.ue.org/alamocollegesdistrict.
+With the beginning of the academic year, this is also a reminder to complete the Title IX training, which may be located in Alamo Talent as "Civil Rights and Title IX for Employees and Students."

 Thank you for your attention to this important commitment.